jalute/windows-phone-draw-poker/README.md

-  Images/                          --> All graphics and background images for project Properties/                      --> Property settings for project Resources/                       --> For future languages (not used) SampleData/                      --> Data Source for vegas payout table Sounds/                          --> Location of all wav files used in project ViewModels/                      --> Part of the base windows phone template
+  Images/                          --> All graphics and background images for project Properties/                      --> Property settings for project Resources/                       --> For future languages (not used) SampleData/                      --> Data Source for base phone template (not used) Sounds/                          --> Location of all wav files used in project ViewModels/                      --> Part of the base windows phone template (not used?)

 ```
 ## Disclaimer